Siroshun09/BiomeFinder/README.md

 ## Requirements

-- Paper or its forks 1.20
+- Java 21
-- Java 17
+- Paper or its forks

 ## Installation